mattermost/docs/source/install/ee-install.rst

 Enterprise Edition Installation and Upgrade
 ===========================================

-Mattermost Enterprise Edition is free to use with enterprise features not enabled.
-You can enable enteprise features by `purchasing a license key <https://about.mattermost.com/pricing/>`_, or using a `trial license <https://about.mattermost.com/trial/>`_.
+Mattermost Enterprise Edition is free to use in "team mode" without enterprise features enabled.
+Enable enteprise features using a `trial license <https://about.mattermost.com/trial/>`_ or by `purchasing a license key <https://about.mattermost.com/pricing/>`_.

 - `Compare Mattermost Enterprise Edition features <https://about.mattermost.com/features/>`_
 - `Request a trial license <https://about.mattermost.com/trial/>`_